 What is corruption?

 Corruption is a massive problem in India.
 It is a hurdle towards the effective functioning of a healthy democracy such as ours.
-India is ranked at the 78th place out of 180 nation according to the Corruption Perceptions Index,2018, reported by Transparency International.
+India is ranked at 78th place out of 180 nations according to the Corruption Perceptions Index,2018, reported by Transparency International.
 The word corruption refers to destruction, degrading or spoiling the society or the country.
 Selfishness and greed are the main contributors.
 Lack of honesty and integrity is also reflected among corrupt people.

 Ways To Stop Corruption in India

 With so much corruption in our society, here are nine ways by which we or the concerned authorities can contribute to stopping the corruption in India –